Tribhuvan0/python.shiksha/content/en/problems/Unique Number of Occurrences.md

 weight: 2
 ---

-There are two ways to check if two strings are anagrams or not in Python without using sorting.
+Here we will look at two ways to check if the occurence of every element is unique in the array

 1. Using element Counting
 2. Using `Counter()`